CrayLabs/SmartRedis/doc/data_structures.rst

-On these systems, the script can be set via the ``Client.set_script_multigpu()`` function, which differs from the ``Client.set_script()`` function only in that (1) there is no need to specify a device (GPU is implicit) and (2) the caller must supply the number of GPUs on the system's nodes.
-The function will then create separate copies of the script for each GPU by appending ``.GPU:n`` to the supplied name, where ``n`` is a number from zero to the number of GPUs minus one.
+On these systems, the script can be set via the ``Client.set_script_multigpu()`` function, which differs from the ``Client.set_script()`` function only in that (1) there is no need to specify a device (GPU is implicit) and (2) the caller must supply the index of the first GPU to use with the script and the total number of GPUs on the system's nodes to use with the script.
+The function will then create separate copies of the script for each GPU by appending ``.GPU:n`` to the supplied name, where ``n`` is a number from ``first_gpu`` to ``first_gpu + num_gpus - 1``, inclusive.

 Executing scripts on systems with multiple GPUs may be done via the ``Client.run_script_multigpu()`` function.
-This method parallels ``Client.run_script()`` except that it requires two additional parameters: the number of GPUs in the system's nodes, and and index for the currently executing image.
-The script execution is then dispatched to the copy of the script on the GPU corresponding to the image index modulo the number of GPUs in the system's nodes.
+This method parallels ``Client.run_script()`` except that it requires three additional parameters: the first GPU to use for execution, the number of GPUs to use for execution, and and index for the currently executing image.
+The script execution is then dispatched to the copy of the script on the GPU corresponding to ``first_gpu`` plus the image index modulo ``num_gpus``.
 The image index may be an MPI rank, or a thread ID, or any other indexing scheme.

 .. note::

     In order for a script to be executed via ``Client.run_script_multigpu()``, it must have been set via ``Client.set_script_multigpu()``.
+The ``first_gpu`` and ``num_gpus`` parameters must be constant across both calls.